DeamonDev/deamondev.github.io/content/posts/dist-sys-challenges-part0-setup.md

 of [jepsen](https://github.com/jepsen-io/jepsen) fault injection framework).
 In this post, I'll provide a brief introduction to maelstrom and I'll setup the golang repository.

-At the end of each article, you will find the diff output of `git show HEAD`, which you can use to double-check or to get the TL;DR. I also manage git branches corresponding to these articles, for example the branch corresponding to this one is `part0-setup`.

 Here is link to the repository: https://github.com/DeamonDev/gossip-glomers-tutorial/tree/master

 **Disclaimer:** Since I sometimes use linux tracing stack tools, I should emphasize that all of this was developed under